DCS 2350/CSCI 2350:

 3. Google's Matt Cutts on PageRank

-Collaboration Policy:
+Collaboration Policy

 Following is the collaboration policy for individual assignments.
 You are encouraged to discuss ideas and techniques broadly with your classmates, but not specifics of assigned problems.
-Discussions should be limited to questions that can be asked and answered without using any written medium (e.g., pencil and paper or email).
+Discussions should be limited to questions that can be asked and answered without using any written medium (e.g., pencil and paper, board, or email).
 This means that at no time should a student read anything written by another student.
 Violation of this policy is grounds for me to initiate an action that would be filed with the Dean's office and would come before the Conduct Review Board.
 If you have any questions about this policy, PLEASE do not hesitate to contact me.
 This will be a zero-tolerance policy.

 If in the future you provide your work to other students, this will also constitute a violation of Bowdoin's honor code.